elad-bar/playarr/docs/features/provider-based-live-channels.md

     return enabledCategoryKeys.has(categoryKey);
   });

-  // Parse and store channels
-  const channels = this._parseXtreamChannels(filteredStreams, provider.id);
+  // Parse and store channels (with channel_key generation) const channels = this._parseXtreamChannels(filteredStreams, provider.id);
   await this._saveChannels(provider.id, channels);